-To the fifteen people who participated as members of our Climate Action and Sustainability Taskforce, and to all those others who labored in their workgroups, we owe you our sincere thanks and deep appreciation.
-We intend to honor your dedication by fully implementing this plan with all deliberate speed, and remaking our county a true Sustainable Skagit.
+To the people who participated on our Climate Action and Sustainability Taskforce, and to all those others who labored in their workgroups, we owe you our sincere thanks and deep appreciation.
+We intend to honor your dedication by fully-implementing this plan with all deliberate speed, and remaking our county a true Sustainable Skagit.